iustin/pyxattr/README.md

 ## Requirements

+The current supported Python versions are 3.4+.

-pyxattr has been written and tested on Linux, kernel v2.4 or later, with XFS and ext2/ext3/ext3 file systems.
+The library has been written and tested on Linux, kernel v2.4 or later, with XFS and ext2/ext3/ext3 file systems.
 If any other platform implements the same behaviour, pyxattr could be used.

 You need to have the setuptools tool installed in order to build and